mary3000/go-vm/readme.md

 Or you can run demo:
 `./main` or `go main`
 It will execute `asm_data/fibonacci.gasm` file, which is a recursive version of fibonacci calculation.

+`main` will generate binary file, execute it, and also disassemble it back.